 Who has been cast?

-While Game of Thrones was based in Northern Ireland for its entire run, it appears that House of the Dragon has opted to shoot in England instead.
+While Game of Thrones was based in Northern Ireland for its entire run, House of the Dragon has opted to shoot in England instead.
 According to Radio Times, HBO confirmed in 2020 that House of the Dragon’s production headquarters would be at Leavesden Studios (the site of the Harry Potter films) in Watford, England.
-Fans have also speculated that some scenes will be shot in Cornwall, England, after noticing that a stone archway set being constructed there appears to have a Velaryon crest.
+Fans also speculated early on that some scenes were shot in Cornwall, England, after noticing that a stone archway set being constructed there appears to have a Velaryon crest.

 On April 27, 2021, The Daily Mail spotted Smith and D’Arcy walking together in costume on a beach along the southwest coast of Cornwall.
 Repping the colors of House Targaryen’s coat of arms, Smith is dressed down to his boots in black, while D’Arcy wears a gown with several shades of red.
 Both dragonriders, of course, are sporting icy blonde wigs that would make Daenerys proud.

 What kind of discourse is surrounding the show?